franomai/cornercutter/README.md

 ### Prerequisites

-This web application uses Tauri.
+This application is built using Tauri.
 Follow their instructions [here](https://tauri.app/v1/guides/getting-started/prerequisites) to make sure you have all the required prerequisites.

 ### Setup